 What affects the performance of your website?

 Your WordPress theme is responsible for displaying the content from your database in a nice and appealing way.
-Basically the WordPress theme is responsible for the styling and layout of your website, not necessarily for all the functionality on your site because that usually is handled by WordPress itself or by additional WordPress plugins as well.
+Basically the WordPress theme is responsible for the styling and layout of your website, not necessarily for all the functionality on your site.
+Advanced functionality usually is handled by WordPress itself or by additional WordPress plugins as well.

 However, while your installed WordPress theme is only a small factor when it comes to website performance, a poorly coded and bloated WordPress theme can definitely affect the performance of your website in a negative way.
 That’s why it’s recommended to always choose clean and well-optimized WordPress themes without too much bloat.

 One of the most important factors when it comes to the performance of your website is your hosting plan.
 You can have the best optimized WordPress theme in the world, but if you’re running your website on a shitty hosting server, your site usually won’t achieve good performance benchmarks.